Performance Art: 8 Famous and Influential Women

 Mirror Piece I, by Joan Jonas, 1969, via Bomb Art Magazine

-The artist Joan Jonas is one of those artists who first learned a traditional artistic craft before switching to performance art.
+Joan Jonas is an artist who first learned a traditional artistic craft before switching to performance art.
 Jonas was a sculptor and painter, but understood these art forms as “exhausted mediums.”
 In her performance art, Joan Jonas dealt in various ways with the theme of perception, which runs through her work as a motif.
 The artist was strongly influenced by Trisha Brown, John Cage, and Claes Oldenburg.
-“Jonas’s own work has frequently engaged and questioned portrayals of female identity in theatrical and self-reflexive ways, using ritual-like gestures, masks, mirrors, and costumes”, a short article about the Joans on artsy says.

 In her Mirror Piece, which the artist performed at the 56th Venice Biennale, Jonas combines her feminist approach with the question of perception.
-As can be seen in the photograph above, the artist works here with a reflection of the lower part of a woman’s body and concentrates the viewer’s perception on the middle of the woman’s body: the lower abdomen is made the center of the depiction and thus also the center of attention.
-Through this kind of confrontation, Joan Jonas draws attention in a critical way to the perception of women and the reduction of women to objects.
+As can be seen in the photograph above, the artist works here with a reflection of the lower part of a woman’s body and concentrates the viewer’s perception of the middle of the woman’s body: the lower abdomen is made the center of the depiction and thus also the center of attention.
+Through this kind of confrontation, Joan Jonas critically draws attention to the perception of women and the reduction of women to objects.

 6. Carolee Schneemann

-Carolee Schneemann is not only considered an influential artist in the field of performance art and a pioneer of feminist art in this area.
-The American artist also made a name for herself as an artist who liked to shock her audience with her works.
-This includes, for example, her performance Meat Joy (1964), in which she and other women not only refreshed rolled in color but also through a lot of food such as raw meat and fish.
+Carolee Schneemann is considered an influential artist in the field of performance art and a pioneer of feminist art in this area.
+The American artist made a name for herself as an artist who liked to shock her audience with her works.
+This includes her performance Meat Joy (1964), in which she and other women rolled in color and through a lot of food such as raw meat and fish.

 through the looking glass hannah wilke